fomaad/AWSIM-ScriptPy/README.md

 There are two vehicles in this scenario: the ego vehicle and an NPC vehicle (`npc1`).
 Two lanes `111` and `112` are straight and parallel to each other, with `111` on the left of `112`.
-The ego vehicle spawns on lane `111` at offset `0m`, sets its goal at offset `130m` on the same lane, activates autonomous driving mode when ready, and sets its speed limit to `30 km/h` (thanks to the `parse_lane_offset` helper function).
+Initially, the ego vehicle is spawned at the starting point of lane `111` (offset `0m`), sets its goal at offset `130m` on the same lane, and sets its speed limit to `30 km/h`.
+The autonomous driving mode is activated when ready (i.e., after setting the initial pose and goal pose).
-The NPC vehicle spawns on lane `112` at offset `70m`, but its motion is delayed.
+The NPC vehicle is spawned on lane `112` at offset `80m`, but its motion is delayed.
 Once the ego vehicle's speed reaches `30 km/h`, the NPC vehicle starts to follow its current lane `112` at `10 km/h`.
 When the ego vehicle is within `15m` longitudinal distance to the NPC vehicle, the NPC vehicle changes to lane `111` with a lateral velocity of `1.0 m/s` (i.e., it cuts in front of the ego vehicle).
 Check the detailed explanation of predefined actions and conditions below for more details.